MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ Hello World │
     =#

-When pipelines that produce plural values are combined, the output is flattened into a single sequence.
+When queries that produce plural values are combined, the output is flattened into a single sequence.
 The following expression calculates `Lift(7:9)` twice and then flattens the outputs.